vintlang/vintlang/repl/docs/en/dictionaries.md

-# Dictionaries in Nuru
+# Dictionaries in vint

-Dictionaries in Nuru, also known as "kamusi," are powerful and flexible data structures that store key-value pairs.
-This page provides a comprehensive overview of dictionaries in Nuru, including how to create, access, modify, and iterate over them.
+Dictionaries in vint, also known as "kamusi," are powerful and flexible data structures that store key-value pairs.
+This page provides a comprehensive overview of dictionaries in vint, including how to create, access, modify, and iterate over them.

 ## Creating Dictionaries